jtremback/SDN/README.md

 ### Array
 This is a data structure consisting of an in-order set of values.
 There is no requirement for the items to be unique, or to all be of the same type.
 Values can be other data structures.

-`arr[1, "foo", 34]`
+`arr[1, "foo", 34, "foo"]`

 ### Dictionary
 This is a data structure consisting of an out-of-order set of key value pairs.
 Keys must be strings.
-Values can be other data structures.
+Values can be any value or data structures.

 `dict["foo": "bar", "damn": 34]`

+### Set
+This is a list of unique items in-order.
+A non-unique item is a syntax error.

+`set[1, "foo", 34]`

+### Map
+This is like the dictionary, except the keys can be any value or data structure.

+`dict[arr[1, 2]: "bar", "damn": 34]`